bendikMichal/py_colLib/README.md

 ## **_IMPORTAINT !!!_**
 * the rects must be **_"pygame.Rect"_**
 * the circle must be a list : **_"[x, y, radius]"_**
+* the collision is not tested for rectangles, squares should work